 Apply Online Via Zoomgrants

 The Zoomgrants application process is simple and easy to use.
-However, we recommend that you read the Guidelines before starting your online application.
+If you do not have a profile on ZoomGrants, you may go in anytime and create your profile.
+Open grant programs will populate in your profile as they become available.
 Please use the following browsers: Firefox, Chrome, or Safari.
 We do not recommend using Internet Explorer.